matrix-org/matrix-spec-proposals/proposals/3389-relation-redactions.md

-# MSCXXXX: Redaction changes for events with a relation
+# MSC3389: Redaction changes for events with a relation

 [MSC2674](https://github.com/matrix-org/matrix-doc/pull/2674) defines a
 standard shape for indicating events which relate to other events.